LispCookbook/cl-cookbook/streams.md

 ;; => "
 ~~~

-If you want tee-style output, you can also combine destinations
+If you want tee-style output — that is, writing the same output
+to two streams at once, like the Unix `tee` command — you can
-with a broadcast stream:
+also combine destinations with a broadcast stream:

 ~~~lisp
 (let* ((expenses '(("Books" 12.50)